I have to share with you the turkey meatball recipe I’ve been working on (and noshing on, like weekly).

 - Certified Organic turkey is my top pick, because the turkeys have been raised on organic feed, and the meat is far less likely to contain contaminants

 Right now the top 3 lean proteins I’m including in my diet include buffalo, fish (almost any kind) and turkey.
 I’d been making buffalo burgers with a version of this recipe, and then got inspired to tweak it a little and make meatballs.
-They’re paleo by default because I primarily cook gluten-free and there’s no need to add a binder other than the almond meal.
 Let me know how you like them by commenting below!

 Yield: 16 meatballs

 You will need: Grater (or food processor), garlic press (optional), medium-sized mixing bowl, knife and cutting board, measuring cups, cookie sheet, olive oil cooking spray

 1 lb ground turkey (I get half breast and half thigh ground mixed)

 1/2 cup baby carrots, grated

 3-4 cloves garlic, peeled and pressed (or minced)